 NDMA is an environmental contaminant found in water and foods including dairy products, vegetables, and meats.
 It’s classified as a probable human carcinogen based on animal studies.
 NDMA research in humans is very limited.
 The FDA, the Environmental Protection Agency, and the World Health Organization classify NDMA as a carcinogen.

 Harvard Medical School noted that NDMA “may cause cancer only after exposure to high doses over a long period of time.”
 According to the Centers for Disease Control, NDMA is very harmful to the liver of animals and humans.
-It has been linked to severe liver disease as well as liver and lung cancer.
+It has been linked to severe liver disease as well as testicular, liver, and lung cancer.
 “Exposure to NDMA by eating, drinking, or breathing could cause cancer in humans,” the agency said.

 NDMA is the same carcinogenic impurity that has been found in blood pressure and heart medications such as Valsartan.
 Those drugs were contaminated through purported manufacturing flaws at pharmaceutical plants in China and India.
 Preliminary testing suggests that NDMA in ranitidine may result from the molecular structure of ranitidine.